Omayski13/Coach_app/README.md

 - Front-End Styling: **Custom CSS** for a unique and responsive user interface
 - Authentication: **Custom authentication** backend with **support for email or username login**
 - Forms: Built-in Django forms with **custom validation for login and registration**.
+- Asynchronous Features: An **async function** sends a greeting email to users upon registration, **ensuring a seamless and non-blocking experience**.

 # 🚀Project setup